-Khloe Kardashian Medically Cleared To Leave Houston But Still ‘Torn’ On Tristan Thompson Reports ‘People’
+Khloe Kardashian Medically Cleared To Leave Houston But Still ‘Torn’ On Tristan Thompson, Reports ‘People’

 As fans may recall, this isn’t the first time that Khloe has had her heart broken by a man.
 Former husband Lamar Odom also cheated on Kardashian numerous times when they were married.

-Hopefully with time, Khloe can get past all the drama and enjoy the newest addition to her family.
+Hopefully, in time, Khloe can get past all the drama and enjoy the newest addition to her family.